2019

 2019-0482 16 Oct 2019 Manchester (West)

-Nursing and Midwifery Council Medicines and Healthcare products Regul… Salford Royal Hospital NHS Trust
+Medicines and Healthcare products Regul… Nursing and Midwifery Council Salford Royal Hospital NHS Trust

-Concerns summary Ambiguous medication packaging contributed to an error, which the MHRA failed to address.
+Concerns summary (AI summary) Ambiguous medication packaging contributed to an error, which the MHRA failed to address.
 There's a need for enhanced guidance and training for nursing and pharmacy staff on thorough medication checks and documentation at all stages.

 Alex Malcolm